Is federal marijuana reform on the near-term horizon?

 But federal reform – which could open up billions of dollars of cannabis business opportunities – remains an uphill battle.

 That’s because it isn’t a top priority for many members of Congress, according to cannabis industry officials.

 In general, they said incremental change involving specific issues such as banking, veterans’ access to medical marijuana and taxes have the best shot at success.

-But some also hold out hope for the States Act, which is designed to resolve a myriad of issues including banking and taxation by providing federal recognition and protection to all state-legal MJ programs.
+But some also hold out hope for the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, which is designed to resolve a myriad of issues including banking and taxation by providing federal recognition and protection to all state-legal MJ programs.